 And which places should people avoid?

-There aren’t places to avoid due to safety concerns, but there are parts of the city where there is no attraction to be visited so no need to go there for just being at a residential area.
+There aren’t places to avoid due to safety concerns, but there are parts of the city where there is no attraction to be visited so no need to go there for just being in a residential area.

 Stay around the center of the town, go to Rruga B for restaurants and street art, or go around Qafa for small cafes.